Early election results are in

-Early primary election results Tuesday night showed some candidates with a commanding lead, including District 2 County Supervisor Mike Pastor, while others, like the candidates for Payson council and mayor, were too close to call.
+Early primary election results Tuesday night showed some candidates with a commanding lead, including District 2 County Supervisor Mike Pastor, while others, like the candidates for Payson council, are too close to call.

 Payson and Star Valley voters are choosing three new council members and in Payson, a new mayor.